2007–08 Pittsburgh Penguins season: Stanley Cup Finals

-In Game 5 of the series, Pittsburgh faced elimination in Detroit, where they had not yet won in the series.
+In game five of the series, Pittsburgh faced elimination in Detroit, where they had not yet won in the series.
 Down 3–2 with 35 seconds remaining in regulation, Talbot scored for the Penguins, who had removed goaltender Marc-Andre Fleury to gain an extra skater.
 The goal tied the game at three, forcing it into sudden-death overtime.
-In the third overtime period, Sykora scored at the 109:57 mark of the game to give the Penguins the victory and force Game 6.
+In the third overtime period, Sykora scored at the 109:57 mark of the game to give the Penguins the victory and force game six.
 Sykora's goal was assisted by Malkin, who had struggled in the series, and Gonchar, who was returning for his first shift in 50 minutes due to an injury.
 In the fifth-longest Stanley Cup game in history, goaltender Fleury stopped 55 shots, with 24 in overtime.
-Ryan Malone played in Game 6, despite being hit in the face with the puck in Game 5.
+Ryan Malone played in game six, despite being hit in the face with the puck in game five.
 Dave Molinari of the Pittsburgh Post-Gazette wrote that the team "seemed almost in awe of the way Malone reacted to a significant facial injury the way most people would a paper cut."

-In Game 6, Pittsburgh got goals from Malkin, his first in the Finals, and Hossa.
+In game six, Pittsburgh got goals from Malkin, his first in the Final, and Hossa.
 Entering the final minute and trailing by one, Pittsburgh pulled Fleury for the second time that game, hoping to score with circumstances similar to Hossa's earlier goal.
 A tipped shot which passed in between Chris Osgood and the goal line as time expired did not enter the net, giving Detroit the victory.
 Pittsburgh's final defeat of the season was by a score of 3–2.